KABAM-Robotics/rosrect-listener-agent/README.md

 | `ECS_API`         | REST API Endpoint String   | Not applicable | If the `AGENT_TYPE` is set to `DB`, this variable MUST be configured to a valid REST API endpoint.
 If not specified, the agent will default back to `ROS` mode.
 If API endpoint is not available to connect, agent will error out.                                                                                                                                                                                                                                                                       |
 | `ECS_ROBOT_MODEL` | Valid Robot Model          | Not applicable | If the `AGENT_TYPE` is set to `DB`, this variable MUST be configured to a valid robot model.
 If not specified, the agent will default back to `ROS` mode.
 For ROS 1 navigation stack, just use `Turtlebot3`.                                                                                                                                                                                                                                                                                             |

+**NOTE: To run the agent in the `DB` mode, `ECS API Server` should be running either natively or using Docker.
+Take a look at the relevant documentation [here][9].
+Failure to have the API server will result in the agent not able to find a valid API endpoint and result in a `ROS ERROR`.**

 Based on the type of installation, you can configure these variables by different methods as follows.

 ### Configure and Run for native installations